lugam/ionic-helloworld-exam/README.md

 > ionic serve

-  When you got message below.
+  When you get message below.
 Just press 'Y'.

   Looks like a fresh checkout!
 No ./node_modules directory found.
 Would you like to install project dependencies?